 Do people take notice of social media advertising?

 Although a slight majority (53%) reported that they take no notice of social media ads, this has come down from 69% in 2014 and 55% last year.
 Likewise, most ignore sponsored posts from businesses they don’t follow, but this incidence has fallen from 72% to 67%.
 Four in ten will inspect a brand’s social media presence before making an online purchase if they had not previously purchased from that brand’s website.

 It’s impossible to please everyone, that’s a given.
-But there is a growing acceptance, even welcoming, of ads on Social Media.
+But there is a growing acceptance, even welcoming, of ads on Social Media, making it a worthwhile activity to incorporate into your business or tradie marketing strategy.
 It certainly is the fastest growing advertising medium of all and one that is working well for a lot of companies who take the time to trial it.
 It certainly is a proven way to generate page likes and therefore increase the reach of your company posts.